 Change your position, look up, down to the side, smile, frown, make goofy faces.

-One of them will turn out good, I swear.
+One of them will turn out well, I swear.

-I heard once, a long time ago, that before you smile for a picture, you should move your face all around to get the muscles loosened up.
+I heard once, a long time ago, that before you smile for a picture, move your face all around to get the muscles loosened up.

-That never worked for me but you give it a try and see how that goes.
+That never worked for me, but you try it and see how that goes.

-The above picture was taken when I was trying to show a friend I had pink eye back in 2012/13.
+I took the above picture when I was trying to show a friend I had pink eye back in 2012/13.

 And I immediately thought OMG I LOOK KIND OF CUTE AND WHIMSICAL IN THIS PICTURE.